aws/aws-cdk/packages/aws-cdk-lib/aws-s3/README.md

 To override this and force all objects to get deleted during bucket deletion, enable the`autoDeleteObjects` option.

+The auto-deletion for objects within S3 buckets is handled by a custom resource.
+Enabling this feature by setting it to true would additionally include the imposition of the `s3:PutBucketPolicy` to restrict external write access during cleanup, thus mitigating potential race conditions.

 ```ts
 const bucket = new s3.Bucket(this, 'MyTempFileBucket', {
   removalPolicy: cdk.RemovalPolicy.DESTROY,